owenps/owenps.github.io/owensmith/content/blog/building-the-life-you-want.md

 You never hear stories about people saying, "One day I just changed all my habits and now I'm the way I am now!", it's never like that.
 Drastic changes in our habits and schedule like that are overrated.

-Every heard of the 1% rule?
+Ever heard of the 1% rule?
 Try to be 1% better every day, and let the result compound exponentially.
 But how about 10% every 10 days?
 Do larger leaps beat daily consistency?
 What does better after a year?

 ![1% vs. 10%](/images/one-percent-vs-ten-percent.png)